ch4llengertv/Aesop87/README.md

 (Tip: If you want to download one year at a time, in line 15 remove the years you don't want, and leave the one you do want)

-Sixth, clean your spreadsheets so that Column A is Last Name, Column B is First Name, Column F is City, and Column G is State.
+Fifth, clean your spreadsheets so that Column A is Last Name, Column B is First Name, Column F is City, and Column G is State.

-Seventh, download the phone number scraper.
+Six, download the phone number scraper.

-Eighth, in lines 6, 7, and 25 change the name and workbook name to whatever your spreadsheet is titled (Currently: Ch4llengerTV.xlsx, Ch4llengerTV, Ch4llengerTV.csv -- change to: YourFileName.xlsx, YourWorkbookName, YourFileName.csv)
+Seventh, in lines 6, 7, and 25 change the name and workbook name to whatever your spreadsheet is titled (Currently: Ch4llengerTV.xlsx, Ch4llengerTV, Ch4llengerTV.csv -- change to: YourFileName.xlsx, YourWorkbookName, YourFileName.csv)

-Ninth, in your command prompt/terminal type:
+Eighth, in your command prompt/terminal type:

 python phone_number_scraper.py

 A new comma serparated value (.csv) file should appear that will include the phone numbers of individual donors.

-Tenth, call the donors and ask them for a donation.
+Ninth, call the donors and ask them for a donation.

-Eleventh, mail or email them a letter and some campaign collateral with a remit envelope to send back donations in.
+Tenth, mail or email them a letter and some campaign collateral with a remit envelope to send back donations in.

-Twelfth, Wait about a week and the contributions should start rolling in.
+Eleventh, Wait about a week and the contributions should start rolling in.

 Good luck!